kristianmandrup/amazing-aurelia-book/advanced-routing.md

   }
 ```

-Now for any router, we can override its `viewModelLocation` to use a different strategy for any of its routes in the route configuration.
-Awesome!
+Now for any viewModel with router we can instead inject the `MyRouter` singleton which provides a `viewModelLocation` we can use to define different VM location strategy, while still have access to the original Router with the default strategy only.
+Pure Awesomeness!

-## Advanced routing recipes
+## More advanced routing recipes

 We will now explore a few different common routing recipes.